IowaDave/Slow-That-Uno-Down/README.md

 >It means your code can change how the Arduino works, just by assigning a value to a register.

->Direct access to the registers unlocks many hidden, bonus capabilities of the Arduino.
+>Direct access to the registers unlocks many hidden, bonus capabilities of the '328 and the Arduino that mounts it.

 ## The Clock Prescaler Register, CLKPR